MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 > If you are upgrading from Export to Data lake feature, enabling incremental data changes option provides similar change data as the [Change feeds feature](https://learn.microsoft.com/dynamics365/fin-ops-core/dev-itpro/data-entities/azure-data-lake-change-feeds)
 >
 > It is recommended that you create seperate Synapse Link profiles for incremental data and table for ease of management.

-### Known limitations
+>
-All the known limitations applicable to Finance and Operations Tables are applicable to incremental data.
+> Also see known limitations applicable to Finance and Operations Tables.
+These limitations are applicable to incremental data from Tables as well.
+>

 ## Enable finance and operations data entities in Azure Synapse Link